Andrevmatias/betting-kafka-rocketmq/README.md

 # betting-kafka-rocketmq
-Sports Betting using Kafka and RecketMQ
+Sports Betting using Kafka and RocketMQ